arunasurya/bisqtransifex/translationguidelines.md

                                                                                  - A guide to translation project management

 ## Translators
-- It is best to have a single translator or a small, collaborative team of translators in a language team.
+- It is best to have at least two translators in each language team, with one person translating a specific part of the document, and another - reviewing the doc.
 - Most (though not all) professional translators translate into their native language only.
   - Ideally, have an expert in the field (technical background) translate into his/her native language.